asarejohn001/incident-report-analysis/README.md

 4. **Responded** to contain, neutralize, and analyze security incidents; implement improvements to the security process.

 4. **Recovered** affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.

+## Solution
+Read the [incident report analysis]() I created.